veloce-js/velocejs/packages/server/README.md

   })
 ```

+All you have to do is the provide the url, and where your files are.
+And `serveStatic` takes care of the rest.

-### UwsServer
+### UwsServer (Class)

-This is an all-in-one solution to create Uws server
+This is an all-in-one solution to create the (UWS) server

 ```ts
 import { UwsServer, HttpResponse } from '@velocejs/server'